ChenWenzheng99/CMBLensFlow/A_lenrec_external/README.md

   - Galaxy number density fluctuations

   Both **imaging surveys** (e.g., *Euclid*, *LSST*) and **spectroscopic surveys** (e.g., *MUST*) are considered.
+  What you need to change is **simply the tracer distribution corresponding to your target survey**.

 - **`run_LSS_ones_MUST_example.ipynb`**
   An example demonstrating how to run the LSS tracer simulations using the theoretical power spectra computed above.